 Entry Rules: 500-800 word essay that addresses both prompts

-- ACT Scholarship Champions
+- ACT Scholarship Champions-not yet available

 The ACT Student Champion is tenacious and persistent, no matter the challenge, and is prepared for life after high school with a goal in mind and a plan in place.